Entity Framework Core: small tips and tricks

 Using IEnumerable over IQueryable

-IEnumerable and IQueryable are both usefull but works completely differently and it's very important to understand the difference.
-Iqueryable is EF Core LiNQ, which means that the queries runs out-of-memory.
-IEnumerable is standard LINQ so it runs in-memory.
+IEnumerable and IQueryable are both useful but they work completely differently and it's very important to understand the difference.
+IQueryable is EF Core LINQ, which means that the queries run out of memory.
+IEnumerable is standard LINQ so it runs in memory.

 To understand the difference, let's take the count example.
-Here some standard LINQ implementations (they may seems different bu they work exactly the same under the hood):
+Here are some standard LINQ implementations (they may seem different but they work exactly the same under the hood):

 public int CountCustomers()